 Moving your stove.
-Your stove has the potential to be a fairly awkward item to manoeuvre through a house.
-Keep it on the pallet for as long as possible, and use the "how-they-built-the-pyramids" method: lever the pallet up to slide in rollers (lengths of water pipe are ideal) at each end, and push!
+A 400 kg cast-iron stove has the potential to be a rather awkward item to manoeuvre through a house - but is completely manageable with some planning.
+Use the "how-they-built-the-pyramids" method: lever the stove (or pallet) up to slide in rollers (lengths of water pipe are ideal) at each end, and push!
 You can lay down a path of plywood or similar to protect your floors as it moves through the house.
-Get the stove right in front of the ash hearth before walking it off the pallet.